How should we score athletes and candidates: geometric scoring rules: Geometric scoring rules

 Now we see why the biathlon scores are vulnerable to dropping unanimous winners but not unanimous losers -- since the scores for a smaller number of athletes are obtained by trimming the full list, every subsequence of the list of scores is indeed equivalent to itself.
-However if we drop the winner, then the subsequence 60, 54, 48, $\dots$, is certainly not linearly equivalent to 54, 48, 43, $\dots$.
+However if we drop the winner, then the subsequence 60, 54, 48, $\dots$, is certainly not affinely equivalent to 54, 48, 43, $\dots$.

 What happens when we combine the two conditions?
-Given that we need not distinguish scores up to scaling and translation we can assume that the score for the last place, $s_m$, is zero, and $s_{m-1}=1$.
-The third-to-last athlete must then get a larger number of points than 1, say $s_{m-2}=1+p$.
-Now we have a sequence $0,1,1+p$, and we know it must be linearly equivalent to the sequence $1,1+p, s_{m-3}$.
-Since the only way to obtain the second sequence from the first is to scale by $p$ and add 1, it follows that $s_{m-3}=1+p+p^2$ and so on.
-Clearly if $p=1$ this sequence is just Borda, and some algebraic manipulation gives us a formula of $s_j=(p^{m-j}-1)/(p-1)$ for the $j$th position in the general case.
-This gives us the following family of scoring rules consisting of the geometric, arithmetic, and inverse geometric sequences.\footnote{Despite their natural formulation, geometric scoring rules have received almost no attention in the literature.
-We are aware of the work of \citet{Phillips2014}, who used geometric sequences to approximate Formula One scores, and the fact that Laplace suggested scoring with the sequence $2^{k-1},2^{k-2},\dots,1$ \citep[p.
-261--263]{Daunou1995}, i.e.\ a geometric scoring rule with $p=2$.
-Laplace's motivation was that if we suppose that a voter's degree of support for a candidate ranked $j$th can be quantified as $x$, then we cannot say whether the voter's support for the $(j+1)$th candidate is $x-1,x-2$, or any other smaller value.
-As such, he proposed we take the average, or $x/2$.
-The recent work of \citet{Csato21scoring}, answering a question posed by an earlier version of this paper, investigates geometric scoring rules in the context of the threat of early clinch in Formula One racing.}
+The property of affine equivalence is clearly an equivalence relation, so if the scores for $k$ athletes are affinely equivalent to the first $k$ scores for $m$ candidates and the last $k$ scores for $m$ candidates, then the first and last $k$ scores for $m$ candidates must be affinely equivalent to each other, and in particular the scores $s_1^m,\dots,s_{m-1}^m$ must be affinely equivalent to $s_2^m,\dots,s_{m}^m$.
+Given that we need not distinguish scores up to scaling and translation we can assume that the score for the last place, $s_m^m$, is zero, and $s_{m-1}^m=1$.
+The third-to-last athlete must then get a larger number of points than 1, say $s_{m-2}^m=1+p$.
+Now we have a sequence $0,1,1+p$, and we know it must be affinely equivalent to the sequence $1,1+p, s_{m-3}^m$.
+Since the only way to obtain the second sequence from the first is to scale by $p$ and add 1, it follows that $s_{m-3}^m=1+p+p^2$ and so on.
+Clearly if $p=1$ this sequence is just Borda, and some algebraic manipulation gives us a formula of $s_j^m=(p^{m-j}-1)/(p-1)$ for the $j$th position in the general case.
+This gives us the following family of scoring rules consisting of the geometric, arithmetic, and inverse geometric sequences.\footnote{Despite their natural formulation, geometric scoring rules have received very little attention to date.
+Recently we have discovered the characterisation of \citet[theorem~4.3]{FineFine74b}, which is almost identical to our \autoref{thm:geometricrules}, but it does not appear that anyone noticed this in the subsequent literature.
+The independence axioms of \citet{FineFine74b} do not require the ranking of a unanimous winner first and a unanimous loser last, as our axioms do, but instead their definition of scoring rules directly requires non-decreasing scores.